Professor William A. Schabas (Canada/Ireland) – COURSE DIRECTOR

-Dr. Yvonne McDermott Rees (UK)
+Professor Yvonne McDermott Rees (Ireland/UK)

 Professor of International Criminal Law and International Human Rights Law, Hillary Rodham Clinton School of Law, Swansea University, UK

-Dr. Yvonne McDermott Rees joined the Hillary Rodham Clinton School of Law at Swansea University as an Associate Professor in 2017, and was promoted to full Professor in 2019.
+Professor Yvonne McDermott Rees joined the Hillary Rodham Clinton School of Law at Swansea University as an Associate Professor in 2017, and was promoted to full Professor in 2019.
 She is the author of Fairness in International Criminal Trials (Oxford University Press, 2016), Proving International Crimes (Oxford University Press, forthcoming, 2020) and over 50 journal articles and book chapters, primarily in the fields of human rights, international criminal law, and the law of evidence.
 She is Principal Investigator on a new project entitled, ‘The Future of Human Rights Investigations: Using Open Source Intelligence to Transform the Discovery and Documentation of Mass Human Rights Violations’, funded by the UK’s Economic and Social Research Council.